GJBoth/Masters-thesis/source/.ipynb_checkpoints/06_Pipeline-checkpoint.md

 ### Wavelet filter {-}
 A wavelet filter is not really the appropriate name, as its more of a transform.

+**More about wavelet transform**

 ### Proper orthogonal decomposition {-}
 Proper orthogonal decomposition is a technique similar to what is known as Principal component Analysis in statistics and falls into the general category of model reduction techniques.
 It's often used in flow problems to extract coherent structures from turbulent flows.
-Simply put, in POD we wish to express a function as
+Simply put, in POD we wish to express data as a sum of orthogonal functions, where the basis is determined from the data, i.e. we don't impose something as a fourier basis, etc..

+$$
+f(x,t)=\sum_k g(x)h(t)
+$$

+Basically we're trying to find the eigenfunctions of the data.
+Full explanation in paper **ref** Each eigenfunction comes with a eigenvalue, which can be interpreted as the energy of a mode.
+The higher the eigenvalue, the more important the mode is to the entire signal.
+To reduce the dimension of the data, we pick a cutoff $k_{max}$ and only use the modes $k<k_{max}$.
+Several methods are used to determine the cutoff, but often used is the knee-technique.
+When we plot the log10 spectrum in figure **ref**, one can often observe a 'knee'.
+Usually this point is taken as the cutoff.

 ### WavinPOD {-}
 WavinPOD combines these two techniques in the following way.
 First, we decompose our problem with a POD transformation.
 This yields a set of temporal and spatial modes.
 We select the most energetic modes and wavelet filter these, before transforming them back to the real domain.
 As shown in **ref**, combining these techniques has an advantage over others.